 Guess who’s celebrating a birthday?
-Yellowstone National Park turns 147 years old this week.
+Yellowstone National Park turns 148 years old today.
 Yellowstone was established as the world’s first national park by an act of Congress and signed into law on March 1, 1872, by President Ulysses S. Grant.
 In honor of this special day, here’s a brief look back at Yellowstone’s beginning.

 In the early 1800s, European American trappers brought back stories from the west of a place where the earth hissed and bubbled, where multi-colored hot springs and spouting geysers filled the landscape.
 These reports were largely dismissed as delusions or tall tales until formal expeditions commenced in 1869.
 Resulting descriptions of the hydrothermal features, along with huge waterfalls, canyons, and herds of wildlife, fueled curiosity in Washington, DC.